 - an increased risk of osteopenia/osteoporosis

-Further, women who abuse this drug while pregnant can expose their baby to serious adverse health effects, including addiction, birth defects, hemorrhage at birth, impaired brain development, intelligence deficits, and withdrawal symptoms.
+Further, women who use this drug while pregnant can expose their baby to serious adverse health effects, including addiction, birth defects, hemorrhage at birth, impaired brain development, intelligence deficits, and withdrawal symptoms.

 Elderly or geriatric people can experience the sedative effects of pentobarbital more intensely.
-Prescribed use or abuse at these ages can be accompanied by the following risks:
+Prescribed use or use at these ages can be accompanied by the following risks:

 - a high rate of physical dependence